metaplex-foundation/js/README.md

 const nft = await metaplex.nfts().findNftByMint(mint);
 ```

-The returned `Nft` object will have its JSON metadata already loaded so you can, for instance, access it's image URL like so (provided it is present in the downloaded metadata).
+The returned `Nft` object will have its JSON metadata already loaded so you can, for instance, access its image URL like so (provided it is present in the downloaded metadata).

 ```ts
 const imageUrl = nft.metadata.image;